Publications

 2025

-@inproceedings{Baharav2024CondorcetWeightedAnscombe, author = {Baharav, Carmel and Constantinescu, Andrei and Wattenhofer, Roger}, title = {Condorcet Winners and Anscombe's Paradox Under Weighted Binary Voting}, year = {2025}, booktitle = {Proceedings of the 24th International Conference on Autonomous Agents and Multiagent Systems, Detroit, Michigan, USA}, month = may, series = {AAMAS'25}, }
+@inproceedings{Baharav2025CondorcetWeightedAnscombe, author = {Baharav, Carmel and Constantinescu, Andrei and Wattenhofer, Roger}, title = {{Condorcet Winners and Anscombe's Paradox Under Weighted Binary Voting}}, booktitle = {Proceedings of the 24th International Conference on Autonomous Agents and Multiagent Systems}, pages = {179--187}, numpages = {9}, year = {2025}, month = may, isbn = {9798400714269}, publisher = {International Foundation for Autonomous Agents and Multiagent Systems}, address = {Richland, SC}, location = {Detroit, MI, USA}, series = {AAMAS '25}, keywords = {anscombe, complexity, condorcet, forbidden substructures, multiple referenda, ostrogorski, restricted domains, single-crossing}, }

 2024